-Home sales have slowed a lot since the highs of the market last May and June.
-This has caused home prices to drop about 10% from the top of the market last year when interest rates shot up very fast.
-This sudden rise in interest rates caused a dramatic slow down in home sales and the lowering values.
-Interest rates have leveled off from the high of about 7.25% to the 6% area in the 1st quarter of 2023.
-So how do you decide if now is the smartest time to sell?
-When thinking, should I sell my house now in Utah, look at these five factors to help you determine if you should sell your house in 2023 or should you wait.
-The one silver lining is that buyers now have more homes to look at and less competition.
+Home sales have slowed a lot since the highs of the market in May and June last year.
+This caused home prices to drop about 10% from the top of the market last year when interest rates shot up very fast; however, home prices have rebounded for the most part.
+The sudden rise in interest rates caused a dramatic slow down in home sales and the lowering values.
+Interest rates have now climbed to their highest level in the last 23 years to over 8%.
+So how do you decide if now is the smartest time to buy or sell?
+When thinking, should I sell my house now in Utah, look at these five factors to help you determine if you should sell your house in late 2023 or if you should wait.
+The one silver lining is that there are fewer buyers competing for the few homes that are for sale.

 Have Interest Rates Now Stabilized?

 Interest rates are playing a big role in this slowing market.
 Mortgage rates the last 5 years chart (see the video at the right to learn how the chart in the link works) were historically low around July 2021, and at 3% starting the year in 2022.
-Then rates rose very fast to a high of 7.08% in November of 2022.
-Since then, rates have slowly gone down.
+Then rates rose very fast to a high of 7.08% in November of 2022, then down to about 6/5% in early 2023 and now to almost 8% in the Fall of 2023.

-No one knows what will happen as we go through 2023, but currently it looks like mortgage interest rates may start to go up again and reach the highs of last November.
+No one knows what will happen as we end 2023 and start a new year, but currently it looks like mortgage interest rates may stay in the upper 7’s for a while.
 That will slow home sales and may put downward pressure on home prices.

 Foreclosure Moratorium Is Over